 The EE network is the fastest and most widely available in the UK.
-It is available to 99.6% of the UK population and covers 90% of the UK landmass, although EE has an ambition to reach 95% landmass by 2020.
+It is available to 99.6% of the UK population and covers nearly 90% of the UK landmass– equivalent to 99% of the population.

-Opensignal analysis found that EE’s network was available to users of the Opensignal app 86% of the time – putting it ahead of O2, Vodafone and Three.
+Opensignal analysis found that EE’s network was available to users of the Opensignal app over 93% of the time – putting it ahead of O2, Vodafone and Three.

 Data and calling features

 Mobile providers like to shout about certain features but sometimes leave you scrambling around in the depths of their terms and conditions to find out about others.
 Well don’t worry, we’ve done the scrambling for you, so let’s see what Plusnet offers on the following subjects.

 - 4G data speed – Analysis by Opensignal shows EE to have faster 4G download speeds than its rivals, with the operator scoring an average of 44Mbps.

 - Data rollover – Plusnet doesn’t offer data rollover, a feature introduced by some providers that lets you keep your unused data and use it the following month, but you can top up your minutes, text or data if you run out for the current month, and you’ll be billed for it the following month.

 - Tethering – Plusnet Mobile does allow you to tether your phone to other devices, effectively using it as a WiFi hotspot.
 Any data you use doing this will come out of your monthly allowance or data bolt-on.